-- Offering Document means the offering document (which may be called invitation document, offering memorandum, prospectus or some other description) produced by the Issuer containing information about the Debenture issue and the instrument constituting the Debenture.
+- Offer Document means the document (which may be called invitation document, offering memorandum, prospectus or some other description) produced by the Issuer containing information about the Debenture issue and the instrument constituting the Debenture.

-- Personal Information means the information we or the Client Money Service Provider obtain about you from you, from enquiries we make and from other organisations, such as credit reference and fraud prevention agencies.
+- Personal Information means the information we obtain about you from you, from enquiries we make and from other organisations, such as credit reference and fraud prevention agencies.

-- Restricted Person means a person who falls into a category specified by us via the Service or specified by the Issuer in an Offering Document or the terms and conditions of a Debenture as being ineligible to acquire or hold that Debenture because of relevant legal, regulatory or tax restrictions.
+- Restricted Person means a person who falls into a category specified by us via the Services or specified by the Issuer in an Offer Document or the terms and conditions of a Debenture as being ineligible to acquire or hold that Debenture because of relevant legal, regulatory or tax restrictions.